jiyoungsim/BigQuery-NYC-Taxi-Demand--EDA-and-Prediction/README.md

     <img src="figs/pred_by_day.png" width="800">

     <img src="figs/pred_by_is_weekend.png" width="800">

+    Based on feature importance and the above visualizations, we can conclude that the location ,represented by zipcode, is the most important feature in predicting taxi demand.
+Overall, this project will be a good baseline for further model development for taxi demand prediction, with the ultimate goal of maximizing revenue.

+  + Suggestions for further improvement:
+    + Feature Engineeering:
+      + Add lagged variables (e.g. demand in the zipcode area one hour ago, one day ago, etc.)
+      + Mean encoding
+      + Would zipcode be the best way to represent location?
+Try other ways (e.g. geohash, h3 ...)
+      + Try half hour instead of hour feature
+    + Add more features:
+      + Holidays
+      + Weather
+    + Improvements in models:
+      + Try other models
+      + More parameter tuning
+      + Automate updates for new data and retraining

 + **Contributions**:
   + Cleaned, transformed, and loaded data using SQL and BigQuery API Client library to conduct project with BigQuery public data in Python.
   + Performed exploratory data analysis of taxi calls based on time and region in order to find trends and identify problems to solve.